stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger’s Road to a New Civilization — A Critique.md

 optimize for many non-exchangeable goods, such as songbirds, nature, personal enjoyment. currency as a metric doesn’t capture many otherwise valuable goods, goods that are shared [564](https://www.youtube.com/watch?v=9TQHtaRXntQ&t=564.62s)

-by all of us. when this system acquires exponential technology, it becomes a [[self-terminating]] one, because it can’t leave the natural resources alone — they have to be converted into things, measurable by currency. the solution now that we know the state of our global civilization, the root cause and the prediction based on the current trajectory, we can ask “what
+by all of us. when this system acquires [[exponential tech|exponential technology]], it becomes a [[self-terminating]] one, because it can’t leave the natural resources alone — they have to be converted into things, measurable by currency. the solution now that we know the state of our global civilization, the root cause and the prediction based on the current trajectory, we can ask “what